Marlins earn split of doubleheader with Phillies | Sports-Games

 Jorge Alfaro produced his fourth straight multiple-RBI game, leading the host Miami Marlins to a doubleheader split with a 5-3 win over the Philadelphia Phillies on Friday night.
 The Phillies won the first game 11-0, but the Marlins are now a half-game back of Philadelphia in the battle for second place in the NL East, which comes with an automatic playoff berth.

-Miami's offense was led by Alfaro's two-run single, Lewis Brinson's solo homer and Isan Diaz's RBI single.
-Alfaro has 10 RBIs on the season but eight in the past four games.
-This was the third of a rare seven-game series that includes two doubleheaders in five days, stretching thin both pitching staffs.
+Miami's offense was led by Alfaro's two-run single, Lewis Brinson's solo homer and RBI singles from Isan Diaz and Starling Marte.
+Alfaro has 10 RBIs on the season but eight in his past four games.
+This was the third of a rare seven-game series that includes two doubleheaders in five days, stretching thin both pitching staff.

 Reliever James Hoyt (2-0) threw three pitches and earned the win.
 Yimi Garcia pitched a one-run ninth for his first save since 2015, doubling his career total.
 Ranger Suarez (0-1), charged with three runs in one-third of an inning, took the loss.